 My mother was fearless.
 She had a strong sense of injustice.
 If something was wrong, she would put it right, or put people right.

 Leaning over the body, she prodded him with her finger, “Are you all right?”
-To my complete surprise, the man woke up.
+To my surprise, the man woke up.

-Mum was a foster parent, and Social Services would ring up and say they had a child who was disruptive and naughty and couldn’t place them.
-They would not sleep at night either.
-Mum would say, pass them over, and with a short space of time that child was going to bed at seven pm every night, and although never perfect, they fitted into the household as any child would.
+Mum was a foster parent, and Social Services would ring to say they had a child who was disruptive and naughty and couldn’t be placed.
+Mum would say, pass them over, and within a short space of time that child was going to bed at seven pm every night, and although never perfect, they fitted into the household as any child would.
+Nothing phased her.

 She believed that children needed a routine, needed love, and to believe they are important.
 She always gave them that, as she did us.

 She passed away in 2010, in her seventy fifth year, still fostering till the last.